Survivor, not Victim

 If an adoptee can access their adoption file, they can return to their tribe and enroll to receive treaty rights, if they are eligible.
 Some do find out they were enrolled as children, before they were taken and adopted.
 There will be a period of adjustment for any person to return to their tribe and reservation.
 Many are doing it now.

 • In living our lives as older adoptees who have done the work for survival, is there a hopeful message for younger adoptees who are at different stages of recovery?

 I would tell them to get counselling focused on their adoption and trauma.
 There are medical terms related to us, such as severe narcissistic injury and reactive attachment disorder.
 They need to start early.
 It was vital for me to tell my entire story in a safe setting in group therapy, with complete and total honesty.
 When younger adoptees need emotional support and help with stress, they need to demand it.
 If trauma is not treated, it can manifest as very serious emotional illness.
 There are grim statistics concerning adoptees who commit homicide and suicide.

 • You are planning your next book to be a telling of the stories of others, by others.
 How’s it progressing?

 My second book is called Split Feathers: Two Worlds.
-I have asked First Nations adoptees to write about their adoptions and experiences in reunion.
+(It became TWO WORLDS: Lost Children, book 1 of 4) I have asked First Nations adoptees to write about their adoptions and experiences in reunion.
 I am excited about this project.
 It's our making the rounds with presses.

 • As an older adoptee I have long believed no experience is wasted, everything is learning and progression.
 How does that sit with you?